Core Ultra 5 245K vs Core i5-14600K

 Core Ultra 5 245K

 The Intel Core Ultra 5 245K is priced at $288.99 in the CPUs category.
-It stands out with cache, socket, base clock advantages over the competition.
+It stands out with cache, base clock advantages over the competition.
 It's designed with gaming in mind.

 Core i5-14600K